jorge-brizio/json_migrate_example/README.md

 To run this example, you will need to have migrate and migrate_ui installed.
 Drush en -y migrate migrate_ui

-## To get to work
+## Getting it working
 1. Copy this 2 JSON files, where you can access them via an URL.
 2. Update the *migration_json_example.module* file with these URLs.

-Enable the module as you would any module in drupal, either via the Interface or drush. drush en -y migration_json_example.
+Enable the module as you would any module in drupal, either via the Interface or drush.
+1. drush en -y migration_json_example.

-You must run first the users import then the article, you can import them via the migrate interface or via drush: drush mi UserJsonMigration drush mi ArticleJsonMigration
+You must run first the users import then the article, you can import them via the migrate interface or via drush:
+1. drush mi UserJsonMigration
+2. drush mi ArticleJsonMigration

-*To rollback on the migration*: drush mr UserJsonMigration drush mr ArticleJsonMigration
+*To rollback on the migration*:
+1. drush mr UserJsonMigration
+2. drush mr ArticleJsonMigration